 In summary, the focus of the TORQ Recovery System is to ensure that everything is replenished, so that each time you train, you’re a fully fuelled vehicle with a highly tuned engine.

-The 4R’s explain why you need to recover properly and has provided you with a summary of how our products fit in to that process, but now we will discuss the TORQ Recovery System in detail so that you are 100% clear on what recovery intervention to use relative to the amount of exercise you’re doing.
+The 4R’s explain why you need to recover properly, and have provided you with a summary of how our products fit in to that process.
+Now we will discuss the TORQ Recovery System in detail, so that you are 100% clear on what recovery intervention to use relative to the amount of exercise you’re doing.
 You need to think about what is necessary from a recovery perspective.
 Why waste your money on technical products like TORQ if you’re not doing enough to benefit from them?
 Our Performance Nutrition range works incredibly well and the more you do, the better it will function for you, but give some careful consideration to the amount of training you’re doing.

-PHASE 1 // Follow the TORQ Fuelling System: Fundamental to the recovery process is ensuring that you fuel properly and what better way to do this than by following the TORQ Fuelling System.
-Take the time to read about the TORQ Fuelling System if you haven’t done so already by clicking HERE.
-On the Fuelling System page, we don’t only explain how fuelling aids performance, but we also demonstrate through animation how the consumption of exogenous carbohydrate through taking on board energy drinks, gels, bars and chews whilst exercising spares your internal endogenous stores of carbohydrate.
-If you look after your internal stores of carbohydrate, you leave less work for your recovery product to do, so we can safely say that as long as you fuel properly in the first place and make an effort to consume rich sources of carbohydrate and protein from your regular diet after exercise, you may not need to use a recovery product at all!
+PHASE 1 // Follow the TORQ Fuelling System: Fundamental to the recovery process is ensuring that you fuel properly and we have designed the TORQ Fuelling System to do just that.
+If you haven’t done so already, take the time to read about it HERE.
+On the Fuelling System page, we don’t only explain how fuelling aids performance, but we also demonstrate through animation how taking on board exogenous carbohydrate sources, through the consumption of energy drinks, gels, bars and chews whilst exercising, spares your internal endogenous stores of carbohydrate.
+If you look after your internal stores of carbohydrate, you leave less work for your recovery products to do, so it could follow that as long as you fuel properly in the first place and make an effort to consume rich sources of carbohydrate and protein from your regular diet after exercise, you may not need to use a recovery product at all!

-PHASE 3 // Increased focus on general diet and use of TORQ Energy Organic and TORQ Snaq: As exercise load increases, your recovery protocol should start to expand beyond the nutrition taken on board during exercise and immediately afterwards.
+PHASE 3 // Increased focus on general diet and use of TORQ Energy Organic and the TORQ SNAQ range: As exercise load increases, your recovery protocol should start to expand beyond the nutrition taken on board during exercise and immediately afterwards.
 The human body can only process up to 90 grams of carbohydrate per hour during exercise and even that is impossible for many products.
-Immediately after exercise, during Phase 2, we suggest consuming a gram of carbohydrate per Kg of bodyweight and 1/4 gram of protein per Kg of bodyweight, so this leaves a large span of time between these interventions and your next exercise session.
-It’s during this time that more work can be done if exercise load has increased to the point where even diligent fuelling and consumption of recovery products still isn’t enough!
+Immediately after exercise, during Phase 2, we suggest consuming a gram of carbohydrate per Kg of bodyweight and 1/4 gram of protein per Kg of bodyweight via a recovery drink and this leaves a large span of time between these interventions and your next exercise session.
+It’s during this time, that more work can be done if exercise load has increased to the point where even diligent fuelling and consumption of recovery products still isn’t enough!

 First of all, you need to look at your general diet again.
 Can you eat more?
 Can you make some better dietary choices so that you are consuming more high quality rich carbohydrate and protein sources?
 Sometimes, when training load is particularly high, it’s literally impossible to consume enough calories to replace those lost through exercise and this is where TORQ Energy Organic is a saviour.
 Dubbed ‘The Invisible Calorie’ – TORQ Energy Organic is precisely that – it’s a 100% complex carbohydrate source which has no sweetness, yet has the density of sugar.
 It can be added to sweet or savoury dishes to boost the carbohydrate content significantly without having any impact on flavour.
 It can even be added to tea or coffee and is Soil Association Certified Organic.

-PHASE 4 // Consume TORQ Recovery Plus twice per day, every day: This phase of the TORQ Recovery System is all about ‘putting the icing on the cake’ so to speak and we’ve formulated the highly advanced TORQ Recovery Plus Hot Cocoa drink to facilitate both a higher training load and exemplary recovery and adaptation.
-Please take the time to read the ‘Recovery Explained’ section below so that you can fully understand the interplay between the training stimulus, recovery from the stimulus and ultimately adaptation as a result of receiving the stimulus.
+PHASE 4 // Consume TORQ Recovery Plus+ twice per day, every day: This phase of the TORQ Recovery System is all about ‘putting the icing on the cake’ so to speak and we’ve formulated the highly advanced TORQ Recovery Plus+ Hot Cocoa drink to facilitate both a higher training load and exemplary recovery and adaptation.
+Please take the time to read the ‘Recovery Explained’ section a couple of tabs along so that you can fully understand the interplay between the training stimulus, recovery from the stimulus and ultimately ‘adaptation’ as a result of receiving and reacting to the stimulus.

-Ultimately, TORQ Recovery Plus doesn’t only aid recovery during periods of high training stress, it contains key ingredients to boost performance as well.
-As a brief guide to usage of this product (comprehensive information below), TORQ Recovery Plus will provide benefits if taken continually during any high load training period, because of its HMB content, but the Beta-Alanine and Sodium Phosphate offer most potential during high intensity interval training and racing.
-Therefore, TORQ Recovery Plus is ideal for use throughout the competitive season, or in the lead up to (and including) a training camp or cycling holiday, where exercise intensity is going to be mixed (intense and prolonged).
+Ultimately, TORQ Recovery Plus+ doesn’t only aid recovery during periods of high training stress, it contains key ingredients to boost performance as well.
+As a brief guide to usage of this product, TORQ Recovery Plus+ will provide benefits if taken continually during any high load training period, because of its HMB content, but the Beta-Alanine and Sodium Phosphate offer most potential during high intensity interval training and racing.
+Therefore, TORQ Recovery Plus+ is ideal for use throughout the competitive season, or in the lead up to (and including) a training camp or cycling holiday, where exercise intensity is going to be mixed (intense and prolonged).

 All of the products used within the TORQ Recovery System have been discussed in detail up to this point, but here’s a summary to confirm: